sebastien-gome/sebastien-gome.github.io/research.md

 ### 2. Shear Flow turbulence {#shear}

 There are two possibilites for turbulence to emerge in a flow: instabilities (like the shedding of vortices when wind comes to meet a mountain), or finite-amplitude kicks.
 Wall-bounded shear flows (like pipe, plane Couette or plane Poiseuille flow) are in the latter category, called a subcritical system.
-There, turbulence emerges, not by increasing its intensity, but by occupying an increasing proportion of space as the flow forcing (i.e the Reynolds number) is increased.
+There, turbulence emerges by occupying an increasing proportion of space as the flow forcing (i.e the Reynolds number) is increased.
 This spatial propagation is dictated by the presence of localized, essentially discrete, large-scale turbulent structures, called puffs in pipe flow and bands in planar flows.
 Transition to turbulence occurs via these structures either decaying or self-replicating.
 However, <span class="keyword">is this mechanism universal to all subcritical flows?</span>